dakami/jfe/README.md

     <html>
     ...

+# INSTALL
+This needs to be cleaned up, but basically:

+    mkdir /var/jfe
+    pip install -r requirements.txt

+...should cover most stuff.
+By the time you read this, this paragraph shouldn't exist.

 # HOWTO
 It's actually mildly tricky to make all these pieces work together, and I haven't entirely figured out how to get everything I want.